ayigitdogan/ayigitdogan.github.io/_posts/2023-03-03-pneumonia-classification-with-pytorch.md

 This study aims to provide a classification model trained with the X-Ray images provided in the [pneumonia detection challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/) in Kaggle.
 Further information regarding the dataset can be found in the [*ChestX-ray8*](https://arxiv.org/abs/1705.02315) paper.

+A Colab-friendly version of this notebook is available at GitHub, which can be directly run on Google Colab with a valid Kaggle credential file.

 ## Importing Libraries

 ```python